 If you are using older eDiscovery tools to preserve data, see the following resources:

 SharePoint and OneDrive:

 Use retention policies and retention labels instead of older features

-If you currently use these older features, they will usually work side by side with Microsoft 365 retention policies and retention labels.
+If you currently use these older features, they'll usually work side by side with Microsoft 365 retention policies and retention labels.
 Check their specific documentation for any restrictions.
 However, we recommend that going forward, you use Microsoft 365 retention policies and retention labels to benefit from a single solution to manage both retention and deletion of content across multiple workloads in Microsoft 365.

 Older features from Exchange Online:

 However, if you use the following MRM features, be aware that they aren't currently supported by Microsoft 365 retention policies:

 An archive policy for archive mailboxes to automatically move emails from a user's primary mailbox to their archive mailbox after a specified period of time.
 An archive policy (with any settings) can be used in conjunction with a Microsoft 365 retention policy that applies to a user's primary and archive mailbox.